seekehr/DevSpoofGO/dll/dll_docs.md

 - InitializeRegistryHooksAndHandlers
 - RemoveRegistryHooksAndHandlers

-**Core registry functions are hooked to enable spoofing for specific registry paths/values by other modules.**
+**Core registry functions are hooked to enable spoofing for specific registry paths/values by other modules.
+Reg_info allows the other registry handlers to check if they can handle the call, and if so (e.g if MachineGuid is being queried), return the spoofed value.
+It also serves as a way to convert ANSI calls (e.g RegQueryValueExA) into W to reduce boilerplate code.**

 ### `native/reg/current_version`
 - Handle_RegOpenKeyExW_ForCurrentVersion
 - Handle_RegQueryValueExW_ForCurrentVersion
 - Handle_RegGetValueW_ForCurrentVersion
 - Handle_RegCloseKey_ForCurrentVersion
-- Handle_RegOpenKeyExA_ForCurrentVersion
-- Handle_RegQueryValueExA_ForCurrentVersion
-- Handle_RegGetValueA_ForCurrentVersion
 - InitializeCurrentVersionSpoofing_Centralized

 **OS CurrentVersion registry values (like ProductId) are spoofed.**